dehdutra/dutra.github.io/_pages/about.md

 **Academic background:**
 - Bachelor’s in Environmental and Sanitary Engineering (CEFET-MG)
-- Master’s in Environmental Systems Analysis and Modeling (UFMG)
+- Master’s in Analysis and Modeling of Environmental Systems (UFMG)
 - PhD candidate in Remote Sensing (INPE)

 **Collaborations:**